tkhunkhe/independent_study/README.md

 > python pupil.py

+- sit about a foot away from the webcam for testing
 Note: that haarcascade_eye.xml is required in the working directory in order to make the script work.
 The haarcascade file can be obtained from this link: https://github.com/Itseez/opencv/blob/master/data/haarcascades/haarcascade_eye.xml